ant-design/ant-design/README.md

 An enterprise-class UI design language and React-based implementation.

-## Document Translation Recruitment :loudspeaker:
+## :loudspeaker: Document Translation Recruitment

-We now working on translate components document to English, and we need some translator and reviewer. https://github.com/ant-design/ant-design/issues/1471
+We are now working on translate components document to English, and we need some translator and reviewer. https://github.com/ant-design/ant-design/issues/1471

 ## Features